ZooPhy/apgap-influenza-pipeline/README.md

 ## Optional assay-specific primer trimming

 Cutadapt is reserved for known assay-specific primers, such as primers introduced during targeted amplicon generation.
-It is disabled by default because the pipeline should not assume that every dataset was generated with the same amplification primers.
+It is disabled by default.

 Default configuration: